strapi/rfcs/xxxx-template.md

 - Explaining the design so that someone who knows Strapi can understand and someone who works on it can implement the proposal.
 - Think about edge cases and include examples.

+# Example

+If the proposal requires changes to the current API or the creation of new ones, add a basic code example.

 # Tradeoffs